andybyers21/hello-go/README.md

 # Hello-Go

-A basic web app which can be served from a browser @ localhost:9100
+A basic web app to serve static files (HTML/CSS etc.) from the browser @ localhost:9100

-Tutorial can be found [here](https://hackersandslackers.com/create-your-first-golang-app/)